drhaozhong/otherbugreport/README.md

-# Learning test input from bug report of other compilers
+# Enriching Compiler Test Program from Bug Report

 ## Project summary

 Since April 2018, we have conducted a field study with our tool, LERE.
 The purpose of our study is to detect bugs in the C++ component of gcc and clang.
 The prior approaches [1-3] have detected hundreds of bugs in gcc and clang.
-Despite their incredible success, it is still quite difficult to detect compiler bugs.
-For example, a recent empirical study [4] shows that the C++ component has many bugs, but most tools can generate code samples only in C, since it is more challenging to detect bugs in C++ [2, 4].
+Despite their incredible success, it is still difficult to generate sufficient test programs, and is quite difficult to detect some types of compiler bugs.
+For example, a recent empirical study [4] shows that the C++ component has many bugs, but most tools can generate test programs only in C, since it is more challenging to detect bugs in C++ [2, 4].

-In our project, we propose a novel approach to enrich the test inputs of compilers.
-Our basic idea is to learn code samples from bug reports of other compilers.
-Our tool, LERE, is able to extract code samples that appear in attachments and are embedded in natural language descriptions/comments.
-These code samples are often short, real, and provide insights on why a compiler is buggy.
-Although they are used to illustrate bugs in a compiler, programmers of other compilers are often not aware of such code samples.
+In our project, we propose a novel approach to enrich the test programs of compilers.
+Our basic idea is to learn test programs from bug reports of other compilers.
+Our tool, LERE, is able to extract test programs that are embedded in natural language descriptions/comments.
+These test programs are often short, real, and provide insights on why a compiler is buggy.
+Although they are used to illustrate bugs in a compiler, programmers of other compilers are often not aware of such test programs.

 In our study, most of our found bugs are accept-invalid bugs and reject-valid bugs, which are not reported by the prior approaches [1-3].